Brad Van Pelt: Post NFL

+Personal life

+He is the father of former quarterback Bradlee Van Pelt.

 Death

 On February 17, 2009, Van Pelt was found by his longtime fiancée, slumped in a chair, dead from an apparent heart attack.
 He was 57 and had no known heart condition; but his father had died at an early age from heart problems.

 Van Pelt's death was a shock to the Crunch Bunch.
 Harry Carson commented, "I am just so glad that I got to know the man more so than the athlete."
 Brian Kelley stated:

 It was total devastation.
-I've known Brad since '73 -- 36 years.
+I've known Brad since '73 – 36 years.
 I've known him longer than my wife and my kids.
 Football was 11 years of our life.
 We had 25 other years when we were together, did things together and still are doing them together, us and LT and Harry Carson.

 It's sort of like losing a limb because the four of us are so close.
 To lose one of us is tough.
 It's even tough to believe it happened. ...
 I'm just going to miss him, miss seeing him at Giants games, miss him calling me about stupid stuff.